-OSPi has two support pillars (positions marked in the left image below) that match the screw holes on RPi (except RPi 0 which doesn't have these screw holes).
-First, install the support pillars to the OSPi board (note: in some kits these support pillars are replaced by 3D printed version, in which case just plug those in firmly into the OSPi board, no screws needed); then, plug RPi into OSPi through the 2x20 pin headers, with SD card slot facing the left, and USB and Ethernet jack facing the right.
+Make sure power has been removed from the OSPi circuit board.
+Next, OSPi has three support pillars (positions marked in the image on the left below) that match the screw holes on RPi (for RPi 0, use screw hole 1; for other RPi's, use screw holes 2 and 3).
+First, install the plastic support pillars to the OSPi board, then, plug RPi into OSPi through the 2x20 pin headers, with SD card slot facing the left, and USB and Ethernet jack facing the right.
 Double check the orientation and make sure all pins are aligned.
 Any misalignment may result in damage to RPi!
 The two screw holes should also match the positions of the two support pillars.
 Insert RPi all the way to the end.
 The USB and Ethernet connector should go through the cutouts on the PCB.